stefanbylund/zxnext_layer2/README.md

 ## Known Problems

+The default layer 2 palette colours are not correct in neither CSpect nor ZEsarUX.

 Using the second layer 2 palette does not work in CSpect.

 Hardware vertical scrolling doesn't work properly in ZEsarUX.